 Remember: the whole process will make your PDFs strong enough to send through email and decrypt from the other side by a password.
 But it's not the actual encryption.

-If you want to learn more about making it encrypted, then here is the guide on how to encrypt files and folders.
+If you want to learn more about making it encrypted, here is the guide on encrypting files and folders.